Memories of Gold

 Next memory, back at the hotel.
 Richie Havens was staying there.
 Steven Stills, too.
 Just by chance.
 We were, at different times, bonding on a rock n roll peer level with some sort of round, black sticky stuff called Temple Balls that were ingested off the end of a straight pen.
 Oh, give me a break.
 Like we were the only ones?
 1969.
 Remember?
 Fun sitting there with Steven; he really plays some great acoustic guitar.
 He was into some different guitar tunings even way back then.
 After one of these 60's kind of "hotel herb jam and peer bonding" sessions, Richie Havens had to leave cause it was late and he had to get up early to go to church in the morning.
 Kind of funny, in retrospect, but when you think about it, not really.
 Richie was a very sincere person, though I don't know him well.
 That was the only time I ever sat down face to face with him, but I liked him and he seemed like a "real" person to me.
 Likable, friendly.
 We did cross paths on a few gigs over the years.
 Some festivals, but we never hung out after the gig on any of them.
 Just performed together.

 Next we were off to Frankfort, Germany.
 When we arrived, we were greeted by Heidi Esser of EMI records.
 Funny how you remember small things, but Heidi and her girlfriend, Evelyn, I think, had a saying for someone who was bursting with energy, as if on amphetamines.
-They'd say "That chap is heavy on wire."
+They'd say he was "heavy on wire."
 We ended up with a kid that drove some of us around in a BMW.
 His name was Ozzie and he most definitely was "heavy on wire."
 Drove like a maniac, but we loved it.

 I recall an afternoon when Ozzie took me and Schermie out of town to this old Roman Castile about 40 miles outside of Frankfort.
 Until then, I didn't realized that Frankfort had been part of the Roman Empire at one time.
 When we got there they had just closed the castile for the day.
 We were disappointed, but Ozzie said you can probably walk up and look over the top of the wall, so we did that.
 There were 2 moats in front (no water, though) and the gate was closed.
 With a little effort we climbed up the wall and looked over.
 Ozzie pointed out where the soldier's quarters use to be and where the horses were kept.
 It really was a site.
 Your basic square-jagged-edged-stone rim structure, just like you'd imagine a fortress to be.